roliveiravictor/university-thesis/README.md

 Framework: QT 5.5

 Those are the codes I've built for my thesis at Salvador University (UNIFACS).
 The name of this tool is Knowledge HUB (KHUB) and its purpose is educational.
-The idea is to share references (knowledge) between students inside or outside the classroom, thus helping students's learning or professors's teaching.
+The idea is to share references (knowledge) between students inside or outside the classroom, thus helping students' learning or professors' teaching.

 KHUB's usability synopsis: